Frequently Asked Questions | Abacus Life Settlements

-Frequently Asked Questions
+Frequently Asked

 A life settlement is a legitimate and reliable option to turn your unused life insurance policy into usable cash.

 A life settlement is the sale of a life insurance policy to a third party for cash.
 Typically performed by individuals aged 65 and older, a life settlement will always exceed the cash surrender value of your policy, but it will always be lower than the death benefit of your policy.
-Learn more using our life settlement in-depth guide.

 There are several valid reasons to begin pursuing a life settlement.
 It is an entirely personal matter and should be carefully discussed with family and financial advisors.
-There are certain standards that both the policy and the insured must meet in order to qualify for a settlement.
+Listed below are the most common reasons people choose to sell their life insurance policy:

 • Selling your life insurance is a viable alternative when it comes to handling medical bills.
 We connect clients with providers that have assisted thousands of people with serious illnesses.
-By choosing to make a life settlement, clients have been able to pay off the entirety of their medical bills and build their savings.

 The death benefit of a life insurance policy is the cash payout the beneficiaries receive when the insured individual dies.
-Read more about the death benefit and how life settlements work here.

-A retained death benefit (RDB) is a life settlement option that allows a policy owner (seller) to retain a portion of their life insurance policy’s death benefit, for the beneficiary of their choice, in lieu of receiving a cash only lump-sum settlement (a typical life settlement offer).
+A retained death benefit (RDB) is a life settlement option that allows a policy owner (seller) to retain a portion of their life insurance policy's death benefit for the beneficiary of their choice, in lieu of receiving a cash-only lump-sum settlement (a typical life settlement offer).

 Abacus Life is more than a life settlement company.
 We work with each client on an individual basis to provide options based on their unique situation.
-In addition to settlement options, we are proud to offer retained death benefit (RDB) options.
-This is a great option for individuals looking to eliminate expensive premium payments, while keeping a portion of their life insurance coverage.
-Reach out to the Abacus team at (800) 561-4148; we would love to break this down further for you!
+In addition to settlement options, we are proud to offer retained death benefit (RDB) options — a great choice for individuals looking to eliminate expensive premium payments while keeping a portion of their life insurance coverage.

 The cash surrender value of a life insurance policy is the cash payout a policyholder receives when they cancel their policy.
 This will always be less than the death benefit or life settlement benefit of a policy.
 The cash surrender value is equal to the total cash value of your policy minus the cost of any cancellation fees.